LukeWait/base-converter/README.md

 ```

 ### Building Executables with PyInstaller
 To build executables for Windows, macOS, and Linux, you can use PyInstaller.
-I recommend using PyInstaller version 6.1.0 as it is stable and does not flag the executable as a virus.
+I recommend using PyInstaller version 6.1.0 as it is stable and doesn't result in the executable being flagged as a virus like some newer versions.
 First, ensure you have PyInstaller installed:
 ```sh
 pip install pyinstaller==6.1.0
 ```